mapping-commons/sssom/SSSOM.md

 ### Some notes on the standardisation process:

 Note this is a public copy of the editors’ draft.
 It is provided for discussion only and may change at any moment.
 Do not cite this document other than as work in progress.
+SSSOM is community-driven, so all feedback is welcome.

 ### Table of Content